Trinity Church (Manhattan): Services

 Trinity Church, as an Episcopal parish in the Anglican Communion, offers a full schedule of Daily Prayer and Eucharist services throughout the week, based on the Book of Common Prayer.
 It is also available for special occasions, such as weddings and baptisms.
 In addition to daily worship, Trinity Church provides Christian fellowship and outreach to the community.
+Sisters of the Society of Saint Margaret are part of the pastoral care team at Trinity.